Paramount ME

 Accessory Pouch Stowable pouch includes:

--Four plastic plugs to cover the outer side of the RA and Dec locking holes.
+• Four plastic plugs to cover the outer side of the HA and Dec locking holes

-Printed Paramount User Guide The 200+ page user guide contains in-depth instructions for setting up and using your Paramount ME II mount.
+Paramount User Guide Downloadable in PDF format from Bisque.com, the 190-page Paramount User Guide contains in-depth instructions for setting up and using your mount.

 Through the Mount Cable Tie One 12-inch plastic cable tie that can be used to help run cables through the mount.